1 POLICY OF THE JOURNAL1.1 Scope

 Accelerated Publications should be similar in format to full papers, except that they must occupy not normally more than four printed pages.
 This is about 3000 words, with appropriate deductions (at the rate of 1000 words/page) for Figures and Tables.

-To achieve rapid publication, authors of accepted Accelerated Publications will not be sent proofs.
 Rejection of a paper submitted as an Accelerated Publication does not preclude its re-submission as a full paper for publication in Clinical Science, in which event the paper would be reviewed and reports provided with the editorial decision in the normal way.

 Letters containing critical assessments of material published in Clinical Science, including Reviews and Hypotheses, will be considered for the Correspondence section of the journal.
 All Letters received are subjected to the journal's peer-review procedure.
 Letters should be no longer than 750 words, with one Figure or Table and up to six references, or 1000 words maximum without a Figure or Table.
 Letters relating to material previously published in Clinical Science should be submitted within 6 months of the appearance of the article concerned.
 They will be sent to the authors for comment and both the letter and any reply by the author will be published together.
 Further correspondence arising therefrom will also be considered for publication.
 Consideration will also be given to publication of letters on ethical matters.2.7 Reviews